All Episodes

 Well, I say a very large portion of it.

-The conservative base voted for me yesterday, McCain said, and I thank you.
+The conservative base voted for me yesterday.

-I will uh continue to expand that base.
+I will continue to expand that base.

 And then he cited two reasons.

-He said a very large portion of the evangelical community is becoming more and more concerned about climate change because of our biblical obligation to be good stewards of our planet.
+He said, A very large portion of the evangelical community is becoming more and more concerned about climate change because of our biblical obligation to be good stewards of our planet.

-Because this was a calculated statement.
+Okay, stop laughing because this was a calculated statement.

 And the evangelical community, why I thought that was Huckabee's.

-But make no mistake, Governor Huckabee, at this stage, in my opinion, is in the race to take Romney out of the way for McCain.
+But make no mistake, Governor Huckabee at this stage, in my opinion, is in the race to take Romney out of the way for McCain.

-And he'll not remember the deal, or it'll get reshaped in his mind, or somehow.
+And he'll not remember the deal or it'll get reshaped in his mind or somehow.

-Uh McCain also said that he'd point out something he's not always been comfortable doing, that he's voted the anti-abortion line for his whole career.
+McCain also said that he'd point out something he's not always been comfortable doing, that he's voted the anti-abortion line for his whole career.

 And I believe this using intelligence guided by experience.